Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, of course we hear about the good sense of humor.

-I tell you what, I remember the story.
+I'll tell you what, I remember the story.

-This is a true story of uh uh uh the New York Daily News had the pictures.
+Of the New York Daily News had the pictures.

 And one of the pictures in the New York Daily News shows the woman diving off the side of the boat for a swim.

-The next picture shows uh Senator Kennedy doing the cannonball going in after her, which is probably the first time he went in the water after a woman.
+The next picture shows Senator Kennedy doing the cannonball going in after her, which is probably the first time he went in the water after a woman.

-The next couple pictures show him back in the boat, engaged in hanky panky, and the pictures got shown around before they were published in the New York Daily News, and they showed them to Senator Howell Heflin of Alabama.
+And the pictures got shown around before they were published in the New York Daily News, and they showed them to Senator Howell Heflin of Alabama.

-It showed enough look to me like Senator Kennedy done change his position on offshore driven.
+And Heflin looked at us, well, I do declare, ha, it sure enough looked to me like Senator Kennedy done changed his position on offshore drilling.

-But I don't know that this, ladies and gentlemen, is the uh day for that kind of thing.
+Oh, there's all kinds of these stories going around, but I don't know that this, ladies and gentlemen, is the day for that kind of thing.

 You got to hear play number 10, Mike, Judy Woodruff.

-Uh, had an exchange with the presidential historian Michael Beschloss about the passing of Senator Kennedy.
+I had an exchange with the presidential historian Michael Beschloss about the passing of Senator Kennedy.

-It's it's funny because she's all enraptured here in Kennedy nostalgia, but then she just listen to what she wonders about.
+It's funny because she's all enraptured here in Kennedy nostalgia.

-If the Kennedys were so influential, how do you explain the many years of Ronald Reagan of the two Bush presidencies, the fact the country is so divided, does that mean the Kennedys weren't so influential after all?
+If the Kennedys were so influential, how do you explain the many years of Ronald Reagan, of the two Bush presidencies, the fact the country is so divided?

-That was a time that was ripe for Kennedy liberalism.
+In the 1960s, that was a time that was ripe for Kennedy liberalism.

 All this influence of the Kennedy family, and look what we've had to put up with.